Am0stafa/Compiler/README.md

     - A term can be:
         - An integer literal (`int_lit`).
         - An identifier (`ident`).
-        - An expression enclosed in parentheses, allowing for grouped expressions.
+        - An expression enclosed in parentheses, allowing for grouped expressions. \\

+It supports variable shadowing

 ## Resources
   - For complex math operations by precedence: